 - Cheek rubbing and ear pulling

-To learn more about the signs of teething and ways to soothe your baby’s teething pain, go through this article.
+Learn more about the signs of teething and ways to soothe your baby’s teething pain here.

 Popular Teething Myths And Facts